mediascape/UI-engine/helloworld/Readme.md

 ##UI-Engine Hello World

-This HelloWorld shows UI-Engine [MediaScape project](http://mediascapeproject.eu/) in action.
+This HelloWorld shows UI-Engine of [MediaScape project](http://mediascapeproject.eu/) in action.
 On this example, you will find an application based on three components that reorganize and render contents responsive way depending on the capabilities of the device.

 ## Navigation